 Photography.
 Poetry.
 Photopoetry.

-Aside from arguing with my toddler over who gets to become Princess Poppy, dreaming big and waking up the next morning wondering why I hadn't slept much earlier the night before, these are the things that I do a lot:
+Aside from arguing with my children over who gets the blue M&Ms, dreaming big and waking up the next morning wondering why I didn't sleep much earlier the night before, these are the things that I do a lot:

 When asked by friends on the type of photography that I do, I'd shrug a little, blurting out the terms natural-light photography, family portraiture, lifestyle photography, documentary photography, and what have you.
 I guess what I really am is a storyteller.
-I have a deep passion in telling stories through my photographs.
+I have a deep passion in telling stories through my photographs and videos.

 As an added bonus, I can actually literally tell stories to your kids during our sessions.
-I'm also Teacher Yaya from Littlest Hands, having experience in conducting workshops for babies and toddlers (Sensory Fun Workshop at Mothercare being the main one).
+I'm also Teacher Yaya from Littlest Hands, having experience in conducting workshops for babies and toddlers (Sensory Fun Workshop at Mothercare, among others).
 I do sensory play, art projects and storytime for the kids during those workshops.
 So yes, you can expect me to still be Teacher Yaya, entertaining your little ones during our photo sessions and getting extra excited at cake smash sessions (sensory play right there, my forte).

 Long before I discovered the greatness of cameras, I spent my days and nights (and a little more before falling asleep) expressing myself through long-winded written paragraphs.